dhis2/dhis2-docs-implementation/content/reference_implementation/laboratory-interoperability.md

 ![The case surveillance program the reference implementation ships with, from enrollment through to case classification and outcome.
 Only the lab request and lab report stages take part in the integration; the others carry the rest of the surveillance workflow.](resources/images/case-surveillance-program.png)

-Both the request and report stages are repeatable, so one case can carry several specimens, each with its own thread of results.
-Each result event carries the specimen ID data element — that, and nothing else in the payload, is what puts the result on the right record, which is also why the specimen ID is mandatory on the request stage.
+Both the lab request and report stages are repeatable, so one case can carry several specimens, each with its own laboratory result.
+The result itself is written against the enrollment and event it belongs to.
+The specimen ID does two other jobs: it is what the laboratory is searched on, and it is how a returning correction is recognised as belonging to a report already imported rather than as a new one — which is why it is mandatory on the request stage, and why every result event carries it as a data value.
 Once a matching report exists, the lab report form is populated for the surveillance officer to review; no human intervention is needed.

 ### Completion as the trigger { #lab_interop_prereq_completion }